top of page

 The Festival's emphasis on inclusion as a driver of creativity and commercial success is a wake-up call for sectors such as life sciences, hospitality, and digital marketing to rethink who gets invited to the creative table.

-Across sectors, digital campaigns blur.
-Whether in hospitality, editorial or life sciences, many campaigns are seen to rely on similar styles, stock imagery and the most “personal” impact they can manufacture.
-Hospitality feeds clog with identikit flatlays of cocktails featuring curated influencers.
-Meanwhile, photography and design are increasingly overtaken by AI creativity, often deployed without consideration for quality, sourcing or the risk to brand integrity.
+Across sectors, digital campaigns blur. campaigns are seen to rely on similar styles, stock imagery and the most “personal” impact they can manufacture.
+Hospitality feeds clog with identikit flatlays of cocktails with little service impact.

 This creative repetition and lack of fresh voices may be more than just a passing trend.
 Data reveals a 38% decline in Cannes Festival entries, attributed in part to rising costs and limited accessibility for emerging creatives.
-This drop raises important questions about the inclusivity of platforms that shape industry trends and highlights concerns over bias in creative hiring and commissioning.

 UK Calls for Creative Inclusion:

-Even though the creative industry is one of a success story for the UK, current statistics shows that the representation of working-class creative is at its lowest level since the 1970s as the government responds to these challenges, calls are growing louder for fresh approaches that genuinely address inequality, particularly for disabled individuals and those from economically disadvantaged backgrounds.
+Current statistics shows that the representation of working-class creative is at its lowest level since the 1970s as the government responds to these challenges, calls are growing louder for fresh approaches that genuinely address inequality, particularly for disabled individuals and those from economically disadvantaged backgrounds.

 While government initiatives are underway, major industry events like Cannes Lions must also evolve beyond symbolic gestures.
 Greater transparency in hiring, commissioning, and awarding processes is critical to transforming inclusion from a buzzword into real, creative change for those in advertising and marketing.

 Although the message of creative inclusion is being heard, questions remain about how industries and brand leaders can lower barriers more effectively and move beyond symbolic gestures.
-Inclusion must not be mistaken for charity — it is a strategic imperative.
+Inclusion must not be mistaken for charity it is a strategic imperative.

 Creativity flourishes when diverse voices, perspectives, and experiences are embraced.
-Those of us in the creative and cultural sectors are committed to broadening access and ensuring inclusion and diversity—not only within our workforce but also in the work we produce.
+Those of us in the creative and cultural sectors are committed to broadening access and ensuring inclusion and diversity not only within our workforce but also in the work we produce.

 As efforts continue to gain momentum, the UK is increasingly committed to supporting freelancers, amplifying underrepresented voices and outsider creatives, and moving beyond influencer-style visuals and templated decks.